These Fried Honey Citrus Cakes are a subtly sweet, sticky, perfect bite sized treat.

 The batter for these “cakes” is really more like a bread batter–it’s thick and sticky and elastic–but unlike bread dough, this batter smells like an orange grove. *Dreamy.* It takes about 5 minutes to mix up, but requires an hour of rest time before rolling out.
 You can use a biscuit cutter or juice glass to cut out small circles of dough, which then get plopped in hot oil and fried until puffy and golden brown.

 Then comes the glaze.
 Holy moly this glaze.
 This is really just a simple syrup with the added flavor boost of honey, lemon juice, and orange zest.
-It makes a sweet, sticky, shiny glaze that you bathe all the fried cakes in before eating.
+It’s really not much different from the Lavender Simple Syrup or Vanilla Simple Syrup that I use for coffees/cocktails and in my series on How to Make Tea Lattes.
+Here it just uses citrus flavors and makes a sweet, sticky, shiny glaze that you bathe all the fried cakes in before eating.

 So there you have it–a towering plate of puffy, fried, orange-scented cakes smothered in a honey lemon glaze.
 I recommend eating these warm with a cup of hot tea.
 If you have leftover glaze after dunking the cakes, feel free to pour the rest over the plate, or use it as a dipping sauce.
 Trust me, you won’t be sorry.